ammarhakim/apc523-2020/code/advection/README.md

 module add anaconda
 ```

-(It's not clear to me how they have configured things for myadroit.
+(It's not clear to me (gwh) how they have configured things for myadroit.
 "module load intel" doesn't work.
 It seems you still need to have a
 separate terminal connection from your computer to an adroit login
-node to be able to compile the code on a long in node and then run
+node to be able to compile the code on a login node and then run
 it in parallel in a slurm interactive session.
 But plotting is much
 faster on myadroit.)